senthilcaesar/aws-pricing-calculator/readme.md

 Focus on practical, implementable advice while ensuring users understand their legal and regulatory obligations under Indian law and Amazon India's current guidelines.

-I started a new small retail business from home buying and selling food products like rice, pulses, legumes, nuts and jaggery.
-Currently I have 1 product available which is "Jaggery Powder".
-I bought the jaggery powder for 48rs/kg.
-I have planned to re sell the same product under my brand name at Amazon India site.
-I already registered as a seller at Amazon seller central and I also registered for GST and FSSAI.
-My other expense like cover, labelling and packing cost comes around 24rs/kg.
-I am also incorporating the shipping cost 50rs into the product cost and marketing it as free shipping at amazon.
-Now I am stuck at determining the final selling price, since at amazon site it says they will charge 8% commission fee and closing fee 10rs.
-How should I determine the final product price in order for me to make a profit out of the jaggery powder.
-Please take it one step at a time in explaining your answers.
-My background is in Data Analysis, so please provide any necessary formula for calculating profit, margin, selling price, base price and other relevant intermediate prices.
-How should I calculate my margin ?
-What's the formula and How Amazon calcuates its margin ?
-Thank you
+## Prompt
+Background: I have a background in Data Analysis and recently started a small retail business from home, buying and reselling food products such as rice, pulses, legumes, nuts, and jaggery.
+Current Situation: I currently have one product available: Jaggery Powder.
+Here are my cost details:

+Product cost: ₹48/kg
+Packaging, labeling, and cover costs: ₹24/kg
+Shipping cost (incorporated into product price for "free shipping"): ₹50/kg

+Business Setup: I have registered as a seller on Amazon India, obtained GST registration, and have FSSAI certification.
+Challenge: I need to determine the optimal selling price for my jaggery powder.
+Amazon charges:

+8% commission fee on the selling price
+₹10 closing fee per unit

+Request: Please help me determine the final product price to ensure profitability.
+I would prefer a step-by-step explanation that includes:

+Relevant formulas for calculating profit, margin, selling price, and base price How to calculate my profit margin
+How Amazon calculates its margin
+Any other intermediate pricing calculations I should consider

+Given my data analysis background, please include the mathematical formulas and methodologies I can use for ongoing price optimization.